Letterbook/FEP/feps/fep-1b12.md

 If an group or group follower supports moderation, it MUST validate incoming moderation activities before further processing.
 Such activities MUST have an actor who is listed in `attributedTo`.
 Group followers MUST additionally verify that the moderation activity was announced by the group.

-Implementations SHOULD also accept moderation activities which come from the same instance where the community is hosted, under the assumption that these are sent by instance administrators.
+Implementations SHOULD also accept moderation activities which come from the same server where the community is hosted, under the assumption that these are sent by server administrators.
 These moderation activities also need to be wrapped in `Announce` by the group.

 ## Implementations